Project SorTex

 Textile waste recovery in Denmark and Sweden

-The consumption of textiles is one of the biggest climate and environmental burdens.
-Within the EU, around 7.5 megatons of textile waste is generated annually, of which around 360,000 tons in the Nordic region.
-On average, only 30-35% is collected.
-Some of this is sorted and recycled within the EU, but most of it has so far been exported to developing countries where it ends up in landfills or incinerated.
+Textile consumption is one of the biggest contributors to climate change and environmental impact.
+Within the EU, approximately 7.5 million metric tons of textile waste are generated annually, of which about 360,000 tons come from the Nordic countries.
+On average, only 30–35% is collected.
+Some of this is sorted and recycled within the EU, but most of it has so far been exported to developing countries, where it ends up in landfills or is incinerated.

-To curb this trend, the EU Waste Directive states that by 2025, Member States must separately collect textile waste.
-In Denmark and Sweden, municipalities will be responsible for collecting and handling this waste locally.
+To curb this trend, the EU Waste Directive stipulates that member states must implement separate collection of textile waste by 2025 at the latest.
+In Denmark and Sweden, municipalities will be responsible for collecting and managing this locally.

-The purpose of SorTex is to investigate and find solutions on how municipalities
+The purpose of SorTex is to investigate and find solutions for how municipalities

 SorTex brings together 13 partners in Denmark and Sweden in a partnership between public and private actors across the entire textile waste value chain - from collection to pre-sorting, reuse and recycling.
 The collaboration makes it possible to combine technologies and competencies across borders that are crucial to solving the international challenges posed by the large amount of textile waste in the world, which no one can solve alone.